hashicorp/nomad/website/source/docs/job-specification/template.html.md

 }
 ```

 Nomad utilizes a tool called [Consul Template][ct].
-The environment variables
+Since Nomad v0.5.3, the
-available in templates include [Nomad's runtime environment][env].
+template can reference [Nomad's runtime environment variables][env].
 For a full
 list of the API template functions, please refer to the [Consul Template
 README][ct].